 Previously, Janna was an Action Learning Coach with County Health Rankings & Roadmaps, a collaboration of the Robert Wood Johnson Foundation and the University of Wisconsin Population Health Institute.
 Janna provided strategic guidance to community leaders working to improve health and advance equity in counties across the country.
 She trained and coached communities, as well as facilitated virtual peer learning opportunities and communities of practice.
-Janna delivered numerous presentations and skill building sessions both in person and virtually to national, state and community audiences on topics such as population health, equity and collaborative leadership.
+Janna delivered numerous presentations and skill building sessions both in person and virtually to national, state and community audiences on topics such as population health, equity, and collaborative leadership.

 Janna spent nine years working in local public health prior to joining the Colorado School of Public Health.
 She managed a team that coordinated chronic disease and tobacco prevention and control initiatives.
-Janna is still passionate about local public health and currently serves on the Larimer County Board of Health.
+Janna is passionate about local public health and currently serves on the Larimer County Board of Health.

-Janna received a Master of Science from Oregon State University’s College of Public Health and Human Sciences and a Bachelor of Science in Exercise and Sport Science from Colorado State University.
+West Kowalski received a Master of Science from Oregon State University’s College of Public Health and Human Sciences and a Bachelor of Science in Exercise and Sport Science from Colorado State University.